1. He was of French extraction.

 5. The well-known poem about him is inaccurate.

 Henry Wadsworth Longfellow’s 1861 poem about Paul Revere’s ride got many of the facts wrong.
 For one thing, Revere was not alone on his mission to warn John Hancock, Samuel Adams and other patriots that the British were approaching Lexington on the evening of April 18, 1775.
-Two other men, William Dawes and Samuel Prescott, rode alongside him, and by the end of the night as many as 40 men on horseback were spreading the word across Boston’s Middlesex County.
+Two other men, William Dawes and Samuel Prescott, rode alongside him, and by the end of the night as many as 40 men on horseback were spreading the word across Boston’s Suffolk County.
 Revere also never reached Concord, as the poem inaccurately recounts.
 Overtaken by the British, the three riders split up and headed in different directions.
 Revere was temporarily detained by the British at Lexington and Dawes lost his way after falling off his horse, leaving Prescott—a young physician who is believed to have died in the war several years later—the task of alerting Concord’s residents.

 6. His most famous quote was fabricated.